 CREATE Fertility offers access to high quality donor eggs with no waiting list for all types of donors.
 We have access to a variety of UK donors.
-For ethnic minority egg recipients, we partner with IVI, who have the largest frozen egg bank in the world.
+For ethnic minority egg recipients we partner with international egg banks.
 Through a combination of our UK and International programmes, we have access to egg donors with all characteristics and can offer you egg donation without delay.

 What is egg donation?

 Egg donation is a form of fertility treatment used by women who are unable to use their own eggs to have a child.
 In egg donation, we use eggs that have been donated anonymously by an egg donor.
 In other respects, treatment proceeds in the same fashion as our usual IVF treatment protocols.

 What are the advantages of egg donation?

 Success: The success rates for egg donation tend to be very high.
 We use only young healthy women as donors, who are likely to have very high quality eggs.

 Safety: Our treatment protocols are designed to minimise the use of drugs and reduce the risk of side effects for both you and your donor.

 Natural treatment: Our low-dose drug protocols mean that the eggs are collected and put back in as natural environments as possible.
 This improves the quality of the eggs and improves the womb environment for implantation.

 Excess embryos can be frozen for future use: Any embryos of suitable quality that are not used in treatment can be frozen and stored for future use.